As Polar Ice Cap Recedes, The U.S. Navy Looks North

 After years of study, the Defense Department has yet to pick a location and design for a strategic port in the vicinity of the Arctic that can permanently accommodate a strong Navy presence.

-And even if you can operate in the Arctic, you still have to get there.
+And even if the military can operate in the Arctic, it still has to get there.
 For now, the region's waters are solidly frozen over for much of the year.
 According to the Coast Guard, Russia has more than 40 icebreakers, including three new gargantuan nuclear-powered vessels designed to ply sea lanes along the northern sea route.
-The U.S. military, by contrast, presently has just two working icebreakers.
+The U.S. military, by contrast, has just two working icebreakers.

 This story comes from American Homefront, a military and veterans reporting project from NPR and member stations.